MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.ApiManagement/v3.6.0/Set-AzureRmApiManagementAuthorizationServer.md

 Accept wildcard characters: False
 ```

-### -ClientId
+### -ClientRegistrationPageUrl
-Specifies the client ID of the developer console that is the client application.
+Specifies the client registration endpoint to register clients with the authorization server and obtain client credentials.

 ```yaml
 Type: String